AnyLog-co/documentation/anylog commands.md

 Explanation:
 Drops a partition in the named database and table.
-[partition name] is optional.
+* [partition name] is optional.
 If partition name is omitted, the oldest partition of the table is dropped and if the table has only one partition, an error value is returned.
-[keep] is optional.
+* [keep] is optional.
 If a value is provided, the oldest partitions will be dropped to keep the number of partitions as the value provided.
-If table name is asterisk (*), a partition from every table from the specified database is dropped.
+* If table name is asterisk (*), a partition from every table from the specified database is dropped.
-If partition name is asterisk (*), all the partitions are dropped.
+* If partition name is asterisk (*), all the partitions are dropped.

 Examples:
 <pre>
-drop partition par_readings_2019_08_02_d07_timestamp where dbms = purpleair and table = readings drop partition where dbms = purpleair and table = readings drop partition * where dbms = purpleair and table = readings drop partition where dbms = aiops and table = cx_482f2efic11_fb_factualvalue and keep = 5
+drop partition par_readings_2019_08_02_d07_timestamp where dbms = purpleair and table = readings drop partition where dbms = purpleair and table = readings drop partition * where dbms = purpleair and table = readings drop partition where dbms = aiops and table = factualvalue and keep = 5
 </pre>